The Internet is full of mixed messages about alcohol.

-On one hand, moderate amounts have been linked to health benefits.
+On the one hand, moderate amounts have been linked to health benefits.

-On the other hand, it is addictive and highly toxic when we drink too much of it.
+On the other, it is addictive and highly toxic — especially when you drink too much.

-The active ingredient in alcoholic beverages is called ethanol.
+The main psychoactive ingredient in alcoholic beverages is ethanol.

 Generally referred to as "alcohol," ethanol is the substance that makes you drunk.

-Alcohol is the most popular recreational "drug" in the world.
-It can have very powerful effects on your mood and mental state.
+Alcohol is one of the most popular psychoactive substances in the world.
+It can have powerful effects on your mood and mental state.

 Some people drink small amounts at a time, while others tend to binge drink.
-Binge drinking involves drinking large amounts at a time, in order to get drunk.
+Binge drinking involves drinking large amounts at a time to get drunk.

-Bottom Line: Ethanol is the active ingredient in alcoholic drinks, generally referred to as "alcohol."
+Summary Ethanol, the active ingredient in alcoholic drinks, is generally referred to as "alcohol."
 It can have powerful effects on your mental state.

-The liver is a remarkable organ with hundreds of functions in the body.
+Your liver is a remarkable organ with hundreds of essential functions.

-One of its main functions is to neutralize all sorts of toxic substances we consume.
-For this reason, the liver is particularly vulnerable to damage by alcohol intake (3).
+One of its main roles is to neutralize various toxic substances you consume.
+For this reason, your liver is particularly vulnerable to damage by alcohol intake (3).

-Liver diseases caused by alcohol consumption are collectively called alcoholic liver diseases.
+Liver diseases caused by alcohol consumption are collectively known as alcoholic liver diseases.

 The first of these to appear is fatty liver, characterized by increased fat inside liver cells.

-Bottom Line: Alcohol is metabolized by the liver, and frequent consumption can lead to increased fat inside liver cells.
+Summary Alcohol is metabolized by the liver, and frequent intake can lead to increased fat inside liver cells.
 Alcohol abuse can lead to cirrhosis, a very serious condition.

-Excessive alcohol consumption can have numerous adverse effects on the brain.
+Excessive alcohol consumption can have numerous adverse effects on your brain.

-Ethanol basically reduces communication between brain cells, a short-term effect responsible for many of the symptoms of being drunk.
+Ethanol reduces communication between brain cells — a short-term effect responsible for many of the symptoms of being drunk.

-Binge drinking may even lead to a blackout, a phenomenon characterized by memory loss (amnesia) during a heavy drinking episode (8).
+Binge drinking may even lead to a blackout, a phenomenon characterized by memory loss, or amnesia, during a heavy drinking episode (8).

-In worst case scenarios, the severity of brain damage may impair people's ability to lead an independent life.
+In worst-case scenarios, severe alcohol-induced brain damage may impair people's ability to lead an independent life.

-Bottom Line: While alcohol intoxication is only temporary, chronic alcohol abuse can impair brain function permanently.
-However, moderate drinking may have benefits for brain health, especially among elderly people.
+Summary While alcohol intoxication is only temporary, chronic alcohol abuse can impair brain function permanently.
+However, moderate drinking may have benefits for brain health — especially among older adults.

-Many people suffering from anxiety and depression drink intentionally to reduce stress and improve mood (23, 24).
-This may work for a few hours, but will worsen overall mental health and lead to a vicious cycle.
+Many people facing anxiety and depression drink intentionally to reduce stress and improve mood.
+While drinking may provide a few hours of relief, it will worsen your overall mental health and spark a vicious cycle (23, 24).

-Bottom Line: Alcohol abuse and depression are linked.
-People may start abusing alcohol due to depression, or become depressed from abusing alcohol.
+Summary Alcohol abuse and depression are linked.
+People may start abusing alcohol due to depression or become depressed by abusing alcohol.

 Obesity is a serious health concern.

-Alcohol is actually the second most energy rich nutrient after fat, providing about 7 calories per gram.
+Alcohol is the second most calorie-rich nutrient after fat — packing about 7 calories per gram.

 However, studies investigating the link between alcohol and weight have provided inconsistent results (31).